 GAPS vs AIP vs SCD.
 How do you know which gut healing protocol to follow?

-A reader recently emailed me about the three protocols.
-She wanted my thoughts on which would be best to address her chronic food intolerances, poor digestion, chronic constipation, hormonal issues and just generally poor digestion and absorption.
+A reader emailed me about the three protocols.
+She wanted my thoughts on which would be best to address her chronic food intolerances, poor digestion, chronic constipation, hormonal issues and overall poor digestion and absorption.

 GAPS vs AIP vs SCD